 1 teaspoon fresh lemon juice

-In a heavy bottomed sauce pan heat berries with sugar and lemon for about 8-10 minutes until sugar is dissolved.
-Pour berry mixture into a blender and process.
-Strain mixture to remove all seeds.
-Store coulis in refrigerator until needed.
+In a heavy-bottomed saucepan pan heat berries with sugar and lemon for about 8-10 minutes until sugar is dissolved.
+Pour the berry mixture into a blender and process.
+Strain the mixture to remove all seeds.
+Store coulis in the refrigerator until needed.

 Pro-TIPS: